 Only apply firewall rules for monitoring if you use Code42's managed appliance monitoring.

-For specific IPs, sign in with a privileged account or contact our Customer Champions for Code42 for Enterprise support.
+For specific IPs, contact our Customer Champions for Code42 for Enterprise support.

 |TCP||Your Code42 server||